 The consumer packaged goods industry has used scan-based trading technology over several years to share information between the supplier and retailer.
 An extension of this technology allows the retailer to pay the supplier when the consumer purchases the goods rather than at the time they are delivered to the retailer.
 Consequently, revenue is not recognized until the product is purchased by the consumer.
 This technology is referred to as pay-by-scan ("PBS").
-In fiscal 2006, fiscal 2005 and fiscal 2004, the company recorded approximately \$477.3 million, \$422.9 million and \$374.5 million, respectively, in sales through PBS.
+In fiscal 2007, fiscal 2006 and fiscal 2005, the company recorded approximately \$539.1 million, \$477.3 million and \$422.9 million, respectively, in sales through PBS.

-The company's production facility delivers the product to independent distributors, who deliver the product to outlets of national retail accounts that are within the distributors' geographic territory as described in the Distributor Agreement.
+The company's production facilities deliver the products to independent distributors, who deliver the product to outlets of national retail accounts that are within the distributors' geographic territory as described in the Distributor Agreement.
 PBS is utilized only in outlets of national retail accounts with whom the company has executed a PBS Protocol Agreement ("PBS Outlet").
 In accordance with SAB 104, no revenue is recognized by the company upon delivery of the product by the company to the distributor or upon delivery of the product by the distributor to a PBS Outlet.
 The product inventory in the PBS Outlet is reflected as inventory on the company's balance sheet.
-The balance of PBS inventory at December 30, 2006 and December 31, 2005 was \$2.6 million and \$2.1 million, respectively.
+The balance of PBS inventory at December 29, 2007 and December 30, 2006 was \$3.4 million and \$2.6 million, respectively.